hawkinsw/CS5138/MiniAssignmentHaUCk/docs/README.md

         libpcre2-8.so.0 => /lib64/libpcre2-8.so.0 (0x00007ff81f2ce000)
 ```

-The most fascinating of the libraries required by the HBMA is [`libcurl.so.4`](https://curl.se/libcurl/), a.k.a. `libcurl`. `libcurl` is an extremely popular open-source project (it was used in the [Mars Rover](https://daniel.haxx.se/blog/2021/12/03/why-curl-is-used-everywhere-even-on-mars/)!!) that makes it easy for developers to write programs that download data from the internet using the HTTP(S) protocol.
+The most fascinating of the libraries required by the HBMA is [`libcurl.so.4`](https://curl.se/libcurl/), a.k.a. `libcurl`. `libcurl` is an extremely popular open-source project (it was used in the [Mars Rover](https://daniel.haxx.se/blog/2021/12/03/why-curl-is-used-everywhere-even-on-mars/)!!).
+The project produces libraries that makes it easy for developers to write programs that download data from the internet using the HTTP(S) protocol.
 Does it seem like there is a good reason for a simple program that generates a multifactor token to access the Internet?
 I agree ... something seems suspicious.
 </details>

 ## System Calls